czakroff/FISH-STORY/README.md

 Spark can then ingest reads from the PostgreSQL database, run them through a distributed processing framework using OBITools, which results in an output fasta of reads that have been taxonomically identified.

-Finally, the fasta is ingested into Spark and stored as a new table in PostgreSQL.
+Finally, the results fasta is ingested into Spark and stored as a new table in PostgreSQL.
 A dashboard instance reads these data to produce visualizations of species presence and dark genome (unidentified reads) status.

 ## Dataset